ADGEfficiency/dsr-rl/notes/markdown/1_background.md

 [Shannon entropy in the context of machine learning and AI](https://medium.com/swlh/shannon-entropy-in-the-context-of-machine-learning-and-ai-24aee2709e32)

-Entropy is a measurement of how much infomation is contained in a distribution.
+Entropy is a measurement of how much information is contained in a distribution.

+Some policy graident based agents will have an entropy maximization term in the loss function - to make the policy as random as possible

 ## Kullback–Leibler divergence

 [Wikipedia](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)

-Also known as relative entropy or infomation gain.
+Also known as relative entropy or information gain.

 Measures the difference between probability distributions.